meidikawardana/instagram_list/README.md

 # like_app

-This app displays an Instagram post card.
-The purpose is to practice Stateful Widget by clicking like button
+This app displays several Instagram post cards.
+The purpose is to practice refactoring classes and using models

 ## Getting Started